IamMrf/MouseIcon/README.md

 Hi! thank you for use my cursors.

 ## Installation:

-To install the cursor you want, go to the "dark" or "light" folder.
-Inside, open the "Cursor" folder, where you’ll find a file named "install."
-Right-click on this file and select "install" from the menu.
-If you’re on Windows 11, you’ll need to click "More options" first to see the "install" option.
-I hope you enjoy them!
+First, download the zip file.
+To install the cursor you want, navigate to the "dark" or "light" folder.
+Open the "Cursor" folder inside, and you’ll find a file named "install."
+Right-click on this file and choose "install" from the menu.
+If you're using Windows 11, click "More options" first to access the "install" option.
+Enjoy your new cursors!

 ### AGREEMENT: